marc-medley/WKWebView-Printing-Puzzle/README.md

 -----------
 How does one print using WKWebView on macOS 10.12 *without* using the legacy WebView as a workaround?

-I am currenlty using the Legacy WebView as a workaround.
+I am currently using the Legacy WebView as a workaround.
 However, I would rather use WKWebView.

 A projects `macOSLegacyWebViewPrintSnippet` and `macOSWKWebViewPrintSnippet` in the [https://github.com/marc-medley/WKWebView-Printing-Puzzle](https://github.com/marc-medley/WKWebView-Printing-Puzzle) repository, show that what works for the legacy `WebView` does not work for then newer `WKWebView`.